splunk/biased-lang-linter/README.md

 1. If your project doesn't have a GitHub Actions workflow, follow steps [here](https://docs.github.com/en/actions/quickstart#creating-your-first-workflow) to create one.

-2. Copy the job below into your `.github/workflows/` yml file.
+2. Copy the job below into your `.github/workflows/` yml file as a job.

 ```sh
 biased_lang: